What you need to know

 - Problem-solving skills: Technicians need to recognize equipment problems and propose possible solutions to them.
 Employers typically desire applicants with a variety of skills, such as setting up equipment, maintaining the equipment, and troubleshooting and solving any problems that arise.

-The average pay for broadcast and sound engineering technicians in the United States ranges from $23,160 to $85,340.
+The average pay for broadcast and sound engineering technicians in the United States ranges from $24,930 to $86,890 as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.